nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Add feature

+### How add feature is implemented

+The `add` command allows users to add an internship application to the tracker.
+The add mechanism is facilitated by `AddCommand` class.
+It extends `Command`but overrides the `Command#execute` to add an internship application to the tracker.

+The `AddCommandParser` checks that the user input is in the expected format, if not an exception will be thrown.

+The sequence diagram below shows how the `AddCommand` object is created:

 ### Add contact feature

 #### How is the feature implemented